 CompTIA

-Cybersecurity certification pathway: includes CompTIA core certification programs followed by CompTIA Pentest+, CompTIA Cybersecurity Analyst (CySA+), and CompTIA Advanced Security Practitioner (CASP+).
+Cybersecurity certification pathway: includes all CompTIA core certification programs followed by CompTIA Pentest+, CompTIA Cybersecurity Analyst (CySA+), and CompTIA Advanced Security Practitioner (CASP+).

 Certification Exam Formula